Aarif5856/automation-platform/DEMO_VIDEO_SCRIPTS.md

 "Our clients typically see 300% increase in lead generation within 30 days.
 The quality is outstanding and the time savings are incredible."

 [150-180 seconds] CALL TO ACTION
 "Ready to automate your lead generation?
-Contact us at info@the-automatepro.info for a free consultation."
+Contact us at contact@example.com for a free consultation."

 [180-210 seconds] END SCREEN
 "Like and subscribe for more automation tips! #linkedin #leadgeneration #automation"